 By the time the landlord has navigated through the legal maze, the tenant is often long gone, leaving behind a trashed unit and unpaid rent.
 The damage left in their wake can be extensive, requiring costly repairs and renovations before the property can be rented out again.
 The financial and emotional toll on the landlord can be significant.

-How to Handle a Professional Tenant
+How to Handle a Professional Renter

 While prevention is the best strategy, sometimes landlords choose to preemptively deal with a professional tenant before any conflicts arise.
 Here are some practical tips and examples for handling these challenging situations.